mSm1th/terraform_testing/README.md

 `Terratest` is a very popular tool that can be used to help write unit tests.
 Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.
 It provides a variety of helper functions and patterns for common infrastructure testing tasks.

-Every team can make use of unit testing with `Terratest`, it is very easy when people are early on, in their IaC journey, as you are more likely to only have a few modules that you can test.
+Every team can make use of unit testing with `Terratest`, it is very easy when people are early on in their IaC journey, as you are more likely to only have a few modules that you can test.

 I have provided a basic example of code that can be used within the `unit_testing` folder.
 This code will create a EC2 instance and write 'hello world' on a web server.
 The unit test will look for the connection and check that the body says 'Hello, World!'

 There is a huge about of information on Terratest - go have a look.

 **Tools:**